-Your Directors are pleased to present the 33rd Annual Report together with the Audited Accounts for the financial year ended 31st March, 2014.
+Your Directors are pleased to present the 34th Annual Report together with the Audited Accounts for the financial year ended 31st March, 2015.

-In view of losses, the Directors regret their inability to recommend dividend for the financial year ended 31st March, 2014.
+In view of losses, the Directors regret their inability to recommend dividend for the financial year ended 31st March 2015.

-BUSINESS AND FUTURE OUTLOOK:
+2. BUSINESS AND FUTURE OUTLOOK:

 Arshiya plans to capitalize on India's mammoth logistics opportunity by being India's only Unified Supply Chain Infrastructure and Solutions Group.
 With a rich legacy in the logistics and supply chain industry in India, Arshiya's unique business model makes it a pioneering company in the country.

-(I) Arshiya Rail & Rail Infrastructure:
+a.)
+Rail and Rail Infrastructure:

-Arshiya Rail Infrastructure started its operations in February 2009.
-Our unique model has resulted in Arshiya Rail being the second largest Private Container Train Operator (CTO) and largest in Private sector in India.
+Arshiya Rail Infrastructure Limited started its operations in February 2009.
+Our unique model has resulted in Arshiya Rail being the second largest Container Train Operator (CTO) and largest in Private sector in India.
 This company is operating total 20 container trains along with 4000 multipurpose domestic containers at present and mostly in domestic sector at more than 25 locations in pan India.
 The company stands atop with regard to freight transportation per annum among all PCTO.
 Arshiya Rail is giving customized and long term freight services to corporate clients.The company has also recently started EXIM freight services for various gateway ports like Vizag, Kolkata, Mumbai and Haldia.

-(II) Arshiya Free Trade & Warehousing Zones (FTWZ):
+b.)
+Free Trade and Warehousing Zones (FTWZ):

 Over the last few decades India has been losing investments to neighbouring economies, which were being used by global corporations as bases for feeding India, due to lack of comparable infrastructure availability in India.

-With FTWZs developed by Arshiya, our country will be able to leverage 'Soft Infrastructure' such as skilled manpower, cost competitiveness, regulatory framework, IT connectivity, as well as 'Hard Infrastructure' such as dedicated state-of-the-art mega logistics parks FTWZs, rail connectivity, industrial & distribution hubs, transport & handling and world class supply chain management services.
+With FTWZs developed by Arshiya, our country will be able to leverage 'Soft Infrastructure' such as skilled manpower, cost competitiveness, regulatory framework, IT connectivity, as well as 'Hard Infrastructure' such as dedicated state-of-the-art mega logistics parks FTWZs, rail connectivity, industrial & distribution hubs, transport and handling and world class supply chain management services.
 FTWZ will be a game changer for international as well as domestic companies which are importing, exporting or re-exporting products to and from India.